A vacation to Slovenia is like stepping into a fairytale…

 Piran is also know for the tradition of salt production which has existed in harmony with man and nature since the middle ages.
 Salt-pan mud and brine are the most important factors of thalassotherapy, which uses the beneficial effects of the sea products, the sea shore and the climate for boosting the immune system and improving overall health.
 Indulge in this enriching tradition with natural products from the Sečovlje Salina Nature Park.

-Day 9: Delight in a leisure morning in Piran before driving 1.5 hours back to the hotel in Ljubljana.
+Day 9: After breakfast in Piran, the drive back to the hotel in Ljubljana is a short hour and a half.
 The drive today certainly will not disappoint.
 Predjama Castle is so special and unique, it ranks among the ten most fascinating castles in the world.
 Built directly into a rocky cliff face, the castle was considered virtually impenetrable when it was constructed in the 13th century.
 Behind the largest cave castle in the world, there is a network of secret tunnels, from where the knight Erazem of Predjama would set out on his plundering expeditions.
 In summer months, tours of the caves are available.

 Day 10: Transfer to the airport for your return trip home.